-If you are preparing for your behavioural interviews with Amazon based on the 14 Leadership Principles, you might have learned that some interview questions will ask you to share a story about a professional failure.
+If you are preparing for your behavioural interviews with Amazon, you will need to be comfortable answering Amazon interview questions about professional failures.
 While the fact that Amazon is keen to know about your professional misfortunes can seem odd, there are a few good reasons why these questions frequently pop up in interviews.
-And if you have the right mental framework (if you’ve taken my training courses, Amazon Interview Bootcamp to STAR Method Bootcamp, you know that I’m big on mental frameworks!), you will be able to respond in a way that is genuine and does not feel awkward.
+And if you have the right mental framework (if you've taken my training courses, Amazon Interview Bootcamp, STAR Method Bootcamp and Amazon Interview Deep-Dives, you know that I'm big on mental frameworks!), you will be able to respond in a way that is genuine and does not feel awkward.
 With this article, I hope to give you a good primer on answering Amazon interview questions about failures.

 First, let me make something clear.
-When Amazon asks you about professional mishaps, it’s not the same as the traditional “Strengths vs Weaknesses” question.
+When you are faced with Amazon interview questions about professional mishaps, it's not the same as the traditional "Strengths vs Weaknesses" question.
 Most of us would have been asked about them at some point in our careers; I am sure.
 As a candidate, I found those questions annoying at best.
 As a hiring manager, I found them to be nothing but a recruitment vain.

 The "Weaknesses" questions' original intent was to probe for a candidate's capability for objective self-reflection while hoping that they don't get too candid and share something that would adversely influence the hiring decision.
 In reality, most human beings are incapable of objectively assessing their strengths or weaknesses (hence, the popularity of 360-degree feedback).
 Therefore, the only capability that "Weaknesses" questions end up testing for is a candidate's ability to lie during the interview thanks to countless guides that offer canned responses to these questions.